Financial Planning

 As a reminder, withdrawals under the 4% rule are adjusted for inflation.
 But if you have a non-inflation-adjusted source of income, its ability to help support your spending will decline.

-You might not notice the impact of inflation at first (especially once we return to more normal inflation levels), but eventually your income just won’t go as far anymore.
+You might not notice the impact of inflation at first, but eventually your income just won’t go as far anymore.
 And that puts more of the burden on your withdrawals.
 In that situation, your withdrawal rate may have to increase.

 Another place the 4% rule runs headlong into reality: Spending isn’t constant throughout retirement.